Vacaville, California

 Schools (Vacaville USD + Travis USD)

 Vacaville Unified School District (VUSD, K-12, majority of Vacaville) state rank #870 of 1,907 (top 50%) per PublicSchoolReview.
-Travis Unified School District (TUSD, K-12, southern Vacaville near Travis AFB plus eastern Fairfield) operates Vanden HS (U.S. News mid-tier; 1,655 students) plus two other high schools serving the Travis AFB family base.
+Travis Unified School District (TUSD, K-12, southern Vacaville near Travis AFB plus eastern Fairfield) operates Vanden HS (U.S. News mid-tier; 1,655 students) plus two other high schools serving the Travis AFB community.
 VUSD flagship is Buckingham Collegiate Charter Academy (U.S. News #446 California, #3,255 nationalthe district's top performer, charter-magnet); comprehensive options include Vacaville HS (U.S. News #655 California) and Will C. Wood HS (#1,051 California).

 VUSD and Travis USD split Vacaville based on neighbourhood; verify district by address.
 Travis USD's Vanden HS attendance pocket covers the southern Vacaville parcels near Travis AFB; the rest of the city is VUSD.
 Buckingham Charter is the high-end choice within VUSD but charter-application-based, not boundary-based.
 For non-Buckingham addresses, Vacaville HS is the better-ranked comprehensive default; Will C. Wood is the lower-ranked comprehensive option.